Interesting & Fun Facts About Gdansk to inspire your Baltic Sea visit

 - Gdansk hosts the longest building in Poland, called Falowiec.
 The structure has four ten-story compounds each with four Falowiec hosts a total of 1,792 apartments.

 - Gdansk also hosts the country‘s tallest monument dedicated to the fallen shipyard workers.
 Three crosses with anchors symbolize the sacrifice of the fighters against the Communist regime.
+Enjoy the best of Gdansk from stunning old town architecture to the triumph of freedom during a visit to the European Solidarity Center.

 - Gdansk has many different names, known as Danzig, Kdanzk, Gyddanyzc, Danczig, Danczk, Gdąnsk, Danzc, Gdania, Danczik, Gdanzc and Danceke.

 - The legend of Neptune Fountain.
-It is believed that people of Gdansk had so much money that they throw golden coins into the fountain.
+It is believed that people of Gdansk had so much money that they threw golden coins into the fountain.
 Want to know why, come and see us on our Gdansk tours and find out more.